readthedocs/readthedocs.org/docs/user/reference/cdn.rst

 * Your domain is saved.
 * A new version of your documentation is built.

-This means that you should **never see outdated content**, but it's always as fast a possible for your users.
+By refreshing the cache according to these rules, readers should **never see outdated content**.
+This makes the end-user experience seamless, and fast.

 .. _Cloudflare: https://www.cloudflare.com/